 - TO MAKE THE SAAG PANEER

-- Mix together the turmeric, cayenne pepper, salt, cinnamon, and 1 1/2 tablespoons of the olive oil together.
+- Mix together the turmeric, cayenne pepper, salt, cinnamon, and 1 1/2 tablespoons of the olive oil together in a medium sized bowl.
 Stir in the cubes of paneer.

 - Set the paneer aside so the cubes marinate about 20 minutes.

 - Add 1/2 tablespoon olive oil to the pan.
-Add the onions, ginger, garlic and chile to the pan.
+Add the onions, ginger, garlic and chili to the pan.
 Cook the mixture until it's the color of caramel, about 15 minutes, stirring occasionally.